Use Permission Sets to assign sophisticated access policies to Stax users accessing your Stax-managed AWS accounts.

 A policy document is a JSON-formatted IAM Policy Document that is assigned to a Permission Set.
 It defines levels of access using combinations of actions, resources, and conditions.
 Refer to AWS's Identity-based policies definitions and examples to get started with writing policy documents.
 The Actions, resources, and condition keys for AWS services page provides comprehensive documentation for constructing IAM Policies.

 An assignment specifies how a Permission Set is able to be utilized.
 It specifies, for a given Permission Set, a Group of users, and an Account Type that those users can access using the Permission Set.
-A single Permission Set can have multiple assignments, allowing one set of permissions to be used for multiple group and Account Type combinations.
+A single Permission Set can have up to 50 assignments, allowing one set of permissions to be used for multiple group and Account Type combinations.

 Get started by creating a Permission Set.